World champion Springboks withdraw from Rugby Championship - WHIZ News

 WELLINGTON, New Zealand (AP) — World Cup champion South Africa has withdrawn from the Rugby Championship in Australia, leaving Argentina, Australia and New Zealand to contest a tournament much diminished by its absence.

-Tournament organizer, SANZAAR, which had given South Africa an additional 48 hours to confirm its intentions, announced the anticipated decision on Friday.

-South Africa cited player welfare concerns because of the delayed start to its domestic competition and uncertainty over government travel restrictions during the COVID-19 pandemic for players in South Africa and in Europe.
+The South Africans cited player welfare concerns because of the delayed start to its domestic competition and uncertainty over government travel restrictions during the COVID-19 pandemic affecting players based in South Africa, Europe and Japan.

+“With time essentially having run out, it left us with no option,” SA Rugby chief executive Jurie Roux said in a statement Friday.
+“This is a hugely disappointing outcome for our supporters and commercial partners but the on-going impacts of the pandemic … means we are unable to deliver a Springbok team without seriously compromising player welfare.”

+Roux said SANZAAR, the tournament organizers, and host Australia “have bent over backwards to make the tournament happen and it would have been unfair on them, their partners and state government to delay a decision any longer.”

+“The impact on our planning was profound and took us to a bottom line that we could not in fairness commit to being able to compete.”

-The Springboks had been scheduled to play Argentina in Sydney on Nov.
+The South Africa-based Springboks players had been scheduled to leave for Australia on Sunday and play their first test against Argentina in Sydney on Nov.
 7, more than a year since their previous test match.
 South Africa is due to host the British and Irish Lions next year and might have to been without test rugby for 20 months by the time that series starts, unless new tests can be scheduled.

 South Africa’s provincial Curry Cup competition only began on Oct.
 10 because of the delays brought on because of the coronavirus, leaving Springboks players with little match play before the Championship.